Campus Crime Information

 Uniform Campus Crime Report

-To view the latest SCSU Crime and Fire Safety Report, please click here.
+To view the latest SCSU Crime and Fire Safety Report in its entirety, please click here.

 This program is designed so that students, faculty and staff can report suspicious activity and crimes via the Internet while remaining anonymous.
 If you have witnessed a crime, or if you know of a crime that was committed or will be committed, please click here to fill out and submit the form.
 A member of the SCSU Police Department will investigate the information provided.
 You will not be contacted unless you provide your contact information.
 All tips remain anonymous.

 Please keep in mind this program is intended to assist the SCSU Police Department and is not intended for crimes in progress or for emergencies.
-Dial (203) 392-5417 in those instances.
+Dial (203) 392-5375 or 911 in those instances.

 Campus Sex Crimes